jamesheald/COIN/README.md

 ### Parallel computing

-The time it takes to execute multiple runs of a simulation in series (using a for loop) can be prohibitively long if the number of runs is large.
+The time it takes to execute multiple runs in series (using a for loop) can be prohibitively long if the number of runs is large.
 To execute multiple runs in parallel (e.g., across different CPU cores on a computer cluster), specify the maximum number of CPU cores available using the maxCores property.
 The default setting of maxCores is 0, which executes multiple runs in series.

 ### Properties